A one stop shop for everything you need to know about our program

 What type of financial aid is available?
 Are there any scholarships or jobs made available to OT students?

-Due to being a state university, UIC does not offer merit scholarships for most incoming students.
-2-4 scholarships are available for our top applicants and for up to two qualified underrepresented minority students who are selected to participate in our minority mentoring program.
-There are 14 scholarships offered throughout the year for enrolled students, with an average amount of $2000.
+Due to being a state university with limited scholarship funds, UIC does not offer merit scholarships for most incoming students.
+However, we do reserve one or two one-semester assistantships for our top applicants who have relevant research or clinical experience.
+The selected students will work as a research assistant on a funded study or do research as part of our minority mentoring program.
+There are 16 scholarships offered throughout the year for enrolled students, with an average amount of $1800.
+The first scholarship competition is in the middle of the fall semester.
 Additional financial aid, typically loans, is available through the UIC Office of Financial Aid.

 Information about different scholarships can be obtained by contacting the Office of Special Scholarship Programs or by doing a general search on Fastweb.
 A small number of hourly positions are available to qualified OT students.
 Assistantships are typically reserved for doctoral students.